ShadFest Scholarship Application

 Please note that incomplete applications will not be accepted.

-Applicants must live in the South Hunterdon Regional High School or New Hope-Solebury High School sending districts.
-They can be attending public or private high schools, and current college students no older than 20 years of age from these areas are eligible to apply as well.
-The money is to be used in the pursuit of a degree in fine art, writing, performing arts, or culinary arts.
+Applicants for the Jim Hamilton Memorial ShadFest Scholarship must live in the South Hunterdon Regional High School or New Hope-Solebury High School sending districts.
+Candidates can be attending public or private high schools, and current college students no older than 20 years of age from these areas are eligible to apply as well.
+ShadFest Scholarship money is to be used in the pursuit of a degree in visual art, writing, performing arts, or culinary arts.
+Also eligible is a degree program to teach any of the aforementioned arts.

-The scholarship is merit-based.
-If no applicants are deemed eligible to receive the Jim Hamilton Memorial ShadFest Scholarship, the scholarship money will be held for future years.
+The ShadFest Scholarship is merit-based.
+If no applicants are deemed eligible, the scholarship money will be held for future years.

-The scholarship is merit-based.
-If no applicants are deemed eligible to receive the Jim Hamilton Memorial ShadFest Scholarship, the scholarship money will be held for future years.
+The ShadFest Scholarship is merit-based.
+If no applicants are deemed eligible, the scholarship money will be held for future years.

 Please prepare the following before filling out the ShadFest Scholarship application form.